wahflz/openwrt-guides/compiling-kismet-capture.md

 # Compiling Kismet Capture for OpenWrt

 To follow this guide, you'll need to have access to a Debian-based Linux distro.
 Ubuntu on WSL works fine.
-Most of these command will be run relative to the OpenWrt source directory.
+Most of these commands will be run relative to the OpenWrt source directory.

 ## Prepare Build Environment
 Install packages for Debian system: